thirumurugan1672005-dot/java-skills/Phase-7/Day3.md

 # Records and Enums
 Records and Enums can implement interface
 # Sealed Interface
-Interface can be sealed so as its class which implements or interface it inherits sealed,non-sealed or final
+* Interface can be sealed so as its class which implements or interface it inherits sealed,non-sealed or final
+* It is only extended by an interface or implemented by class which permits or present in same source file just like sealed classes

  # Inheritance within interface
  Interfaces can extend only single interface